terodox/terodox.tech/content/posts/2019-10-05--teams-are-a-relationship/index.md

 A team is a group relationship.
 It requires care and thought in order for it to grow and succeed.
 Many times this is not a natural occurrence, and requires actual work to accomplish.
 A team that has bonded at an interpersonal level will have more empathy for one another, be more open in communication, and because of this will resolve conflict much more rapidly.

 Conflict resolution is the cornerstone to all relationships.
-When one or more team members are left with a lasting feeling of discontent after a conflict it is general very caustic.
+When one or more team members are left with a lasting feeling of discontent after a conflict it is generally very caustic.
 The goal of conflict is to drive creative problem solving, and a team that can resolve conflict quickly will be able to step into and out of a challenging discussion without holding a grudge.

 ## Empathy and conflict resolution